 Stockton is a very small city located in the state of Missouri.
 With a population of 1,859 people and two constituent neighborhoods, Stockton is the 265th largest community in Missouri.

 Stockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stockton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Stockton who work in sales jobs (12.10%), healthcare (10.08%), and office and administrative support (7.95%).
+Overall, Stockton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Stockton who work in sales jobs (13.64%), healthcare (8.49%), and office and administrative support (7.46%).

-Being a small city, Stockton does not have a public transit system used by locals to get to and from work.
+Stockton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Stockton is English.
 Other important languages spoken here include Spanish and Native American languages.